 Rick: And then looking at the fit person or athlete, how much time should they put into their workout dedicated to balance training?

 Rick: Awesome.
 Good point.
-Do you have a specific exercises or exercise that you like to give a fit person or an athlete?
+Do you have a specific exercises or any kind of balance training exercise that you like to give a fit person or an athlete?

 Chapmann: One of my favorites is the pistol squat.
 I actually dressed up as Deadpool this Halloween and I actually did a pistol squat while standing on a strong board.
 And a pistol squat is basically you’re holding up one leg and then the other leg that is connected to the ground is then doing a full range of motion squat.
 And so that’s something that I like to bring to my elite athletes and competitive athletes and it’s a fun drinking game for me because a lot of my buddies they end up buying me drinks because they can’t do it. (laughing)